ticidesign/dev-notes/performance/performance-workshop.md

 [Understanding how work/issues are distributed - Board & Backlog views](https://hello.atlassian.net/wiki/spaces/agile/pages/808009605/Understanding%2Bhow%2Bwork%2Bissues%2Bare%2Bdistributed%2B-%2BBoard%2BBacklog%2Bviews)

 Interesting case of communication about performance wins in Twitter web app (they recently released modern bundles) https://twitter.com/CharlieCroom/status/1291478104016289799
-There are follow up tweets how they make it possible - babel config, browser recognition etc - wondering if sharing it that way is "better" than tech blogpost or if would be even better when both
+There are follow up tweets how they make it possible - babel config, browser recognition etc - wondering if sharing it that way is "better" than tech blog post or if would be even better when both

 Recap board for end of day: https://templates.atlassian.net/jira/software/projects/TPWR/boards/59